helkebir/foxglove2zmq/README.md

 1. `zmq_relay.py`: A simple script to run the relay, must be run first.
 Defaults to `PUSH/PULL` mode on ZMQ bind `tcp://localhost:5555`.
 2. `zmq_puller.py`: A ZMQ `PULL` client that connects to the relay and prints received messages.
 3. `zmq_subber.py`: A ZMQ `SUB` client that connects to the relay and subscribes to all topics.
+4. `zmq_pusher.py`: A ZMQ `PUSH` client that sends messages to the relay, which will then be relayed to Foxglove.

 ## **Project Structure**